-In 1897 there were 1,746 Jews in the region of Tashkent, most of whom lived in the town itself.
-On the eve of World War I about 3,000 Jews lived there and maintained Jewish educational and cultural institutions in which the language of instruction was Hebrew.
-A Tajiki-language Zionist newspaper, Raḥamim, was published.
-With the establishment of the Soviet regime, the Jewish cultural and religious institutions were gradually liquidated and the Zionist newspaper was replaced by a Communist one, Bairaki Huriet ("The Flag of Freedom").
-During the 1920s and 1930s Tashkent became one of the centers to which active members of the Zionist Organization and members of the pioneering youth movements were exiled.
-During World War II Tashkent became one of the most important absorption centers for refugees from the German-occupied regions.
-Many remained in the town after the war, and a large Jewish settlement was thus created.
+In 1897, there were 1,746 Jews in Tashkent, most of whom lived in the city.
+On the eve of World War I, there were about 3,000 Jews and the city maintained Jewish educational and cultural institutions where Hebrew was the primary language.
+In addition, a Tajiki-language Zionist newspaper, Raḥamim, was published.
+With the establishment of the Soviet regime, Jewish cultural and religious institutions were gradually liquidated and the Zionist newspaper was replaced by a communist paper called Bairaki Huriet ("The Flag of Freedom").
+During the 1920s and 1930s, Tashkent became one of the centers where active members of the Zionist Organization and pioneering youth movements were exiled.
+Shortly after, during World War II, Tashkent became one of the most significant absorption centers for refugees from the German-occupied regions.
+As a result, a large Jewish settlement developed in the town after the war.

 Recent and Contemporary Jewish Life in Tashkent